zeldaret/oot/docs/tutorial/object_decomp.md

 Object decompilation is essentially a descriptive process, but it requires that we know what each blob of data in the object file actually is, and sometimes, the actor files that use an object are not sufficient to determine what everything is.
 Therefore it is useful to have a battery of romhacking and examination tools to bring to bear on the file to read its contents.

 - The state-of-the-art is random's [Z64Utils](https://github.com/Random06457/Z64Utils).
-This can find and analyze the displaylists, textures and vertices in an object file, and even has an skeleton and animation viewer.
+This can find and analyse the displaylists, textures and vertices in an object file, and even has an skeleton and animation viewer.
 It is not perfect; the best model viewer remains the debug rom itself.
 - The old solution to look at skeletons and animations is [Hylian Toolbox](http://wiki.maco64.com/Tools/Hylian_Toolbox).
 This suffers from numerous issues, but is usually suitable for looking at object files that contain one skeleton and a few animations.
 - To look at textures that you know something about, a texture viewer such as [Texture64](https://github.com/queueRAM/Texture64) is often useful.
 You may have trouble determining things like the palette a texture uses, depending on the format.